-Scientists do not fully understand the relationship between multiple sclerosis (MS) and alcohol.
-Although alcohol may temporarily worsen some symptoms of the condition, it can also calm an overactive immune system.
+The relationship between multiple sclerosis (MS) and alcohol is not fully understood.
+Although alcohol may temporarily worsen some symptoms, it can also calm an overactive immune system.

 MS is a condition that disrupts communication within the brain and spinal cord.
 The symptoms can range from mildly disabling to severe.

 This article looks at various alcoholic beverages and the effects that alcohol can have on the symptoms of MS.